 2. Save as otherwise specifically provided, nothing in the repealed instruments shall affect or deemed to effect any action taken, orders issued, relaxation granted unless withdrawn, fee paid or accrued, resolution passed, direction given under the repealed instruments shall, if in force at the effective date of this notification and not inconsistent with provision of this notification, shall continue to be in force and have effect as if it were respectively taken, made, directed, passed, given, executed or issued under this notification.

-ANNUAL SUMMARY INFORMATION REPORT BY MODARABA COMPANY

-For the period ending on
+ANNUAL SUMMARY INFORMATION REPORT BY MODARABA COMPANY For the period ending on a.
+Company details b.
+Board of Directors

 1. MODARABA MANAGEMENT COMPANY [NAME OF THE COMPANY]